 We would all love to have a little extra living space in our homes, right?
 Before you consider moving to a larger house or hiring a contractor to create additional space, think about how you’re currently using your garage.
 Yes, your garage is great for storing extra stuff, but have you ever thought of converting it into a room?
 You can convert your garage into an office, extra bedroom, kids’ playroom, or even a man cave.
 Turning your garage into an apartment is a great idea too.
 The options are almost endless.

 You might be wondering if turning your garage into a living space will add to the value of your home.
 The short answer is that it usually doesn’t.
 However, if you need more room, a garage renovation will be cheaper than adding a brand-new addition.
-According to HomeAdvisor, the average cost of an addition is $46,480 as of 2021.
+The average cost of an addition is $46,480 as of 2021.
 The cost to convert your garage into a living space is a much more affordable option—anywhere from $10,000 to $15,000.

 Let’s take a look at some garage conversion ideas and the garage conversion costs that you'll need to keep in mind as you design and budget for your renovation.